jbonato1/ASTRA/README.md

 ## Installer
-Installer can be used to install all the fundamental packages used in AstroSS if python 3.6.7 is already installed.
+Installer can be used to install all the fundamental packages used in Astro3S if python 3.6.7 is already installed.
 If you need to install python run:

 - sudo apt update